litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 let's figure out what is a container and why we need it, we'll examine then few examples of containers commonly used.

+# About this tutorial

+This tutorial can be read in **2 ways**:

+- As a programming guide to get a good hand on *Rust* while building an interesting project \\
+No prior experience needed to follow the guide, but keep [the Book][rust-the-book] in a browser bookmark as you may need it to understand what is happening.

+- As a detailed example of how Linux kernel features are used to achieve a great level of security and isolation in containers. \\
+In this case, you can totally skip the coding part as the explanation will be mostly done before that.

+**Keep in mind that I am learning while creating this project, I may make mistakes and in case of doubts, please check the differents souces I give or the Internet to double check what I say**.

+It is mainly a way for me to learn about Linux security measures, virtualization features, how containerisation works, and the abilitiy to translate a program written with C paradygms with Rust, interacting with the Linux kernel.
+Fortunately for me, there's a lot of documentation out there, videos, articles, etc ...

+I advice any reader to just go back and forth with the [original tutorial][linux-containers-tutorial] to get precisions, an other explanation, and a bunch of links to the outer world (check the footnotes).

 # What is a container ?

 ## Overview